Macquiarie Neuro Surgery & Spine

 What is Chiari malformation?

-Chiari malformation can block the normal flow of CSF between the brain and spinal cord, causing increased pressure on these structures.
+Chiari malformation can block the normal flow of cerebrospinal fluid (CSF) between the brain and spinal cord, causing increased pressure on these structures.

 There are four different types of this condition.
 People with Chiari malformation type I may or may not experience symptoms.
-Type II Chiari malformation is generally more severe and is often associated with myelomeningocele (a type of spina bifida that causes paralysis in the legs).
+Type II Chiari malformation (historically known as Arnold-Chiari malformation) is generally more severe and is often associated with myelomeningocele (a type of spina bifida that causes paralysis in the legs).
 Types III and IV are rare.
 When they do occur, they cause severe problems from infancy and are often associated with other serious congenital defects.

 What are the symptoms of Chiari malformation?